yannhowe/gbm-bulletin-app/gbm-website/www/content/our-staff.md

 When I was 18, I was felt God’s calling to full-time service during an evangelistic meeting.
 On 23rd May 1986, I married my sweetheart, Diana Cheong.
 We had been working together at Hong Kong Bank.
 In 1994, I was able to transit into full-time ministry work and have been pastoring the congregation at GBM since 1994.
 I graduated from International Baptist College (IBC) in Tempe, Arizona (USA) with a M.A. in Biblical Studies and was ordained in 1997.
 In 2012, I received my honorary doctorate of divinity (D.D.) from South India Baptist Bible College & Seminary.

 My wife is currently a home-maker and an excellent cook at that!
 She is my perfect helpmeet whom God has provided for me as we serve together in GBM.
 We have two daughters: Charissa, and Cheryl.
 I enjoy playing racket games and jogging with my wife.
 My prayer is that God would fill me with a zeal for His glory and enable me to effectively proclaim God’s Word.
-Also, I pray that He would make me a servant-leader as I shepherd this flock reach the gospel to the lost and grace to the saved.
+Also, I pray that He would make me a servant-leader as I shepherd this flock preach the gospel to the lost and grace to the saved.

 ### Communications Pastor
 ## Kwan Chung Howe